Here’s a question. When someone says Risk Management what happens to you?

-- If we stretch to meet this opportunity, what is the impact to the team?
+- If we stretch to meet this opportunity, what is the impact on the team?

 - What can we do to prevent this opportunity being lost?

-- What is the impact to the Business where we forego this opportunity?
+- What does it mean to the Business if we let this opportunity slide?

 We look forward, not backward